Driver License Requirements

 C. Driver Certification

-1. Every year, each administrator/supervisor must submit to the University Police a list verifying that all drivers under their direction or supervision who operate vehicles, University or personal, while on University business, possess valid and appropriate driver licenses.
+1. Administrators/supervisors must verify that all drivers under their direction or supervision who operate vehicles, University or personal, while on University business, possess valid and appropriate driver licenses.
 If there is a question concerning an employee's driver license status, University Police should be contacted for verification of the status.

-3. Any employee, agent, or volunteer who occasionally drives either a personal vehicle or a University vehicle as part of his/her duties, or while on University business, must complete the State Risk Management Fund approved Driver Certification every three years.
+2. Any employee, agent, or volunteer who drives either a personal vehicle or a University vehicle as part of his/her duties, or while on University business, must complete the State Risk Management Fund approved Driver Certification at the time of initial employment and at an interval outlined in the Utah Administrative Code (Rule R37-1).